python/cherry-picker/readme.rst

                    on pull-request xxxx.
                    For projects using GitHub Issues, this option can be disabled.

-   repo            Project's default branch name,
+   default_branch  Project's default branch name,
                    e.g "devel" for https://github.com/ansible/ansible
                    ("main" by default)